fbpx

 Upon reading the words “Brazilian Cheese Bread“, I automatically thought of a generous slab of French bread covered in gooey, hot, melted, stringy cheese that takes two hands to wrangle up to take a bite.

-I, however, was wrong.
+I, however, was so wrong.

 What is Brazilian Cheese Bread?